Transgender youth targeted by two proposed Montana bills

 Research has found that access to gender affirming care reduces the rate of attempted suicide among transgender youth by 70%, Wilson said.

-Proponents of the bill – called the “Youth Health Protection Act” – said it would stop medical providers from performing life-altering medical procedures on children who are not old enough to thoughtfully consent.
+Supporters of the bill – called the “Youth Health Protection Act” – said it would stop medical providers from performing potentially unnecessary medical procedures.

 “These decisions can have lifelong consequences,” said bill-sponsor Rep. John Fuller, R-Kalispell.
 The bill “protects children — and only children — from consequences that they do not know about.”